-We are excited this year to be able to offer our Keynote sessions to anyone who wants to hear and learn from our internationally renowned, Indigenous Keynote speakers FREE of charge.
-The FREE Keynote Only registration type will give you access to the keynote sessions only.
-In order to get access to the sessions from our presenting authors or any of the virtual networking sessions, you must choose one of the paid Registration options.
+Keynote sessions are open to anyone anywhere who wants to hear and learn from our internationally renowned, Indigenous Keynote speakers.
+To obtain the link to the keynotes you must register for conference and click on the FREE Keynote Only type.
+That will give you access to the keynote sessions only.
+For all other sessions you must choose one of the paid Registration options.

 Climate change, equity and health

 (Ngāti Kahungunu) Waipapa Taumata Rau | The University of Auckland, Aotearoa New Zealand